Another App List? The Real Edge Is a Student OS & AI Workflow

 Measure What Matters

 Do a weekly review: What did the system do without you?
 What broke?
 Where did you still copy‑paste?
-Then remove an app, tighten a handoff, or promote a repeatable into an agent.
-The (and founders) who win this year won’t look busier.
+Then remove an app, tighten a handoff, or promote a repeatable workflow into an agent.
+The students (and founders) who win this year won’t look busier.
 They’ll look boring—because the work just moves.